fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 # Points to remember in history mode

-- In `WriterBatchRequest`, we pass a new optional field HistoryMode which indicates connector is in history mode or not.
-In this HistoryMode field, we pass `deleted_column` column name which we need to modify only if it is present in destination.
+- In `WriterBatchRequest`, we pass a new optional field, `HistoryMode`, which indicates if the connector is in history mode or not.
+In this `HistoryMode` field, we pass the `deleted_column` column name, which we need to modify only if it is present in the destination.
 - If the existing table is not empty, then, in the batch file, we also send a boolean column `_fivetran_earliest`.
 Suppose, in an `upsert`, we got multiple versions of the same record in a flush, then we set the `_fivetran_earliest` column value to `TRUE` for the record which have the earliest `_fivetran_start` and rest of the versions will have `_fivetran_earliest` as FALSE.
-- For each `replace`, `update` and `delete` batch file, DELETE the existing records in the destination table with `_fivetran_start` greater than or equal to  `_fivetran_start` of matcing records in batch file (refer to [Example 1](###Example 1) and [Example 2](###Example 2)).
+- For each `replace`, `update` and `delete` batch file, DELETE the existing records in the destination table with `_fivetran_start` greater than or equal to  `_fivetran_start` of matcing records in batch file (refer to [Example 1](#example1) and [Example 2](#example2)).

-Do Not add the `_fivetran_earliest` column to the destination table.
+> IMPORTANT: Do not add the `_fivetran_earliest` column to the destination table.
 It is provided for convenience to easily identify the earliest record and can be used to optimize the data load query.
-Below is an example of a`replace` batch file in history mode:
+See the following example of a `replace` batch file in history mode:

 Id(PK) | COL1    | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_earliest
 ---|---------|---------------------| --- |------------------| ---